 Our strategy for the completion of the required development and clinical testing of our products and for the manufacturing, marketing and commercialization of our products, in many cases, depends upon entering into collaboration arrangements with pharmaceutical companies to market, commercialize and distribute our products.
-We have entered into a sublicense agreement with Laboratorios Del Dr. Esteve, S.A., for Surfaxin covering several countries in southern Europe including, but not limited to, Spain, Portugal and Greece, and, at the option of Esteve, Italy, and covering Central and South America and Mexico.
-Esteve will be responsible for the marketing of Surfaxin for Acute Respiratory Distress Syndrome/Acute Lung Injury and other neonatal indications.
-Esteve will also be responsible for conducting a phase 3 clinical trial for Idiopathic Respiratory Distress Syndrome Acute Lung Injury in the relevant countries.
+In early 2002, we expanded our relationship with Laboratorios Del Dr. Esteve, S.A., by entering into a collaboration arrangement with Esteve for Surfaxin covering all of Europe, Central America and South America, and Mexico.
+Esteve will be responsible for the marketing of Surfaxin for the treatment of Respiratory Distress Syndrome in premature infants, Meconium Aspiration Syndrome in full-term infants, and Acute Lung Injury/Acute Respiratory Distress Syndrome in adults.
+Esteve will also be responsible for the sponsorship of certain clinical trial costs related to obtaining European Medicines Evaluation Agency approval for the commercialization of Surfaxin in Europe for the Acute Lung Injury/Acute Respiratory Distress Syndrome indications.
+We will be responsible for the remainder of the regulatory activities relating to Surfaxin, including with respect to European Medicines Evaluation Agency filings.

-On December 10, 2001, we entered into an exclusive collaboration with Quintiles, and its affiliate, PharmaBio, to commercialize, sell and market Surfaxin for indications of Meconium Aspiration Syndrome and Idiopathic Respiratory Distress Syndrome in the United States.
+In December 2001, we entered into an exclusive collaboration arrangement in the United States with Quintiles, and its affiliate, PharmaBio, to commercialize, sell and market Surfaxin in the United States for indications of Respiratory Distress Syndrome in premature infants and Meconium Aspiration Syndrome in full-term infants.
 As part of our collaboration with Quintiles, Quintiles will build a sales force solely dedicated to the sale of Surfaxin upon the approval of a New Drug Application for either of the two indications.
 If Quintiles and we fail to devote appropriate resources to commercialize, sell and market Surfaxin, sales of Surfaxin could be reduced.
-If Quintiles or we breach or terminate the agreements that make up the collaboration arrangements or Quintiles otherwise fails to conduct its Surfaxin-related activities in a timely manner or if there is a dispute about its obligations, we may need to seek another partner or we may have to develop our own internal sales and marketing capability for the indications of Surfaxin which Quintiles has agreed to assist in commercializing.
-In that event, we may not be able to obtain another partner on favorable terms, if at all, and the need to develop an internal sales and marketing capability could have a material adverse effect on the commercialization of Surfaxin.
-See "Risk Factors--Our lack of marketing and sales experience could limit our ability to generate revenues from future product sales".

-As part of the collaboration, PharmaBio is obligated to provide us with certain financial assistance in connection with the commercialization of Surfaxin, including, but not limited to, a line of credit for at least \$8.5 million which may be increased to \$10 million.
-A failure by us to repay the line of credit, would have a material adverse effect on us.
+As part of the collaboration, PharmaBio is obligated to provide us with certain financial assistance in connection with the commercialization of Surfaxin, including, but not limited to, a secured, revolving credit facility for at least \$8.5 million which may be increased to \$10 million.
+A failure by us to repay amounts outstanding under the credit facility would have a material adverse effect on us.
 To obtain the benefits of such financing, we are obligated to meet certain development and performance milestones.
 The failure by us to meet the milestones, our failure to meet other terms and conditions of the financing leading to PharmaBio's termination thereof or the failure of PharmaBio to fulfill its obligation to partially fund the commercialization of Surfaxin, may affect our ability to successfully market Surfaxin.